ShibamCrS/AutomaticSearchforBBDP/README.md

+This repository contains the supporting material of the paper "Automatic Search for Bit-based Division Property", accepted on Latincrypt 2021.

 Each directory with a cipher name contains a file named test.py.
 This file contains the necessary program to run a test with some initial division property.
 To start a test, we need to provide the following command:
 > python3 test.py <block_size> <targeted_round> <initial_division_property>